ecotoneframework/ecotone-dev/quickstart-examples/RefactorToReactiveSystem/README.md

 This Demo shows how can we refactor common PHP to be based on Message Driven following Reactive System principles.

 - Part_1 - contains basic implementation, that you synchronous code to handle data changes and side effects
 - Part_2 - contains message driven implementation, that handles data change synchronously and side effects asynchronously
-- Part_3 -

-This is example implementation for the article describing Reactive Systems with DDD.
+This is example implementation for the article describing Reactive Systems in PHP.